ashupanwar10/kubernetes-learning-begineers/README.md

 -   `kubectl get pvc`: List all the persistent volume claims in the cluster
 -   `kubectl get events`: List all the events in the cluster
 -   `kubectl get all`: List all the resources in the cluster
+-   `watch kubectl get pods`: Watch the pods in the cluster

 ## BAU Commands